hlissner/evil-snipe/README.md

 [vim-sneak](https://github.com/justinmk/vim-sneak) and
 [vim-seek](https://github.com/goldfeld/vim-seek) to evil-mode.

-Everythign it can do can be summaried into two actions: skulking and sniping.
+Everything snipe does can be summaried into two actions: skulking and sniping.
-Skulking pertains to finding and jumping to two-character matches.
-Sniping pertains to performing actions (yank, delete, change, etc.) on remote words.
+Skulking is two-character f/F/t/T, essentially.
+Sniping pertains to performing actions (yank, delete, change, etc.) on remote words, away from the cursor.

 **Sniping** (which hasn't been implemented yet) is like vim-seek's [remote and presential leaps](https://github.com/goldfeld/vim-seek#leaping-motions).